Khorloogiin Choibalsan: Illness, death, and burial

 In late 1951 Choibalsan traveled to Moscow to receive treatment for kidney cancer.
 According to some sources, this was at the insistence of the Soviets due to the lack of equipment in Mongolia to treat the illness.
 He was taken by train to the hospital for a week and he died there on 26 January 1952, soon after he had arrived.
-Due to the falling out between himself and Stalin that preceded his stay in Moscow, it is often suspected that Choibalsan was killed by MGB agents.

 Choibalsan's body was returned by a special train to Mongolia with full military honors and was given a state funeral in the capital which was attended by Mongolian and Soviet officials alike.
 Many days of mourning were declared throughout the country.

-He was originally buried at the Altan Ulgii cemetery in Ulaanbaatar.
-In July 1954 his body was moved to the newly built Mausoleum for Sükhbaatar in front of Government House on the north side of Sükhbaatar Square, where the two lay until after the 1990 Democratic Revolution in Mongolia.
-The Mausoleum was torn down in 2005 and the corpses of both rulers were ritually cremated under the supervision of the Buddhist clergy, and the ashes entombed again at Altan Ulgii cemetery.
+He was originally buried at the Altan-Ölgii National Cemetery in Ulaanbaatar.
+In July 1954 his body was moved to the newly built Sükhbaatar's Mausoleum in front of Government Palace on the north side of Sükhbaatar Square, where the two lay until after the 1990 Democratic Revolution.
+The Mausoleum was demolished in 2005 and the corpses of both rulers were ritually cremated under the supervision of the Buddhist clergy, and the ashes entombed again at the Altan-Ölgii cemetery.

 Personal life

 Choibalsan married a devout Buddhist seamstress named Borotologai in 1921 and the two remained married until 1935 despite his womanizing.
 In 1929 he began an affair with the actress Diwa (Dewee), after which Borotologai requested a divorce in 1935.
 Choibalsan then married a woman named B. Gündegmaa.

 He had no children with either of his wives.
-In 1937 Choibalsan adopted the son of one of his Interior Ministry subordinates, although rumors claimed that the boy was, in fact, Choibalsan's illegitimate child.
+In 1937 Choibalsan adopted the son of one of his Interior Ministry subordinates.
 Later Gündegmaa adopted a girl, Suwd.